 The summer holidays are around the corner and a large proportion of families are descending on fabulous Cornwall for a week by the sea and, if the star are aligned, some much needed sunshine.
-As you probably already know Cornwall is famously family-friendly, with so many places to visit and things to do with the kids.
+As you probably already know this corner of the UK is famously family-friendly, with so many places to visit and things to do with the kids in Cornwall.
 We would be here all day if we tried to list every sight, attraction and day out across the area, which is exactly why we built our Day Out Builder.
-But, here are our top days out with the kids in Cornwall to get the mind whirling!
+But, here is our ultimate guide to things to do with the kids in Cornwall.

 Where is it?
 The Cornish Seal Sanctuary, Gweek, Cornwall, TR12 6UG